BlassGO/LetsGO_request/launch/users/Magisk_Bootlogo_Changer/GUIDE.md

+# Installation
+> This module supports both Magisk, KSU and derivatives.

-## Instructions
+## About

-This module can be used both to remove the Booting Warning and to replace native images such as the Bootlogo.
+* Remove the Booting Warning
+* Replace native images like the Bootlogo

 ### Remove the Booting Warning
 1. Install the module by Magisk/KSU.